RamilZohrabli/Java-Practice/README.md

 ## Task 10
 The provided code in the exercise is the representation of one of the Binary operation type adding.
 It implements the sum of 3 objects that are created in the main class.
 It is required to create another operations - subtraction, multiplication and division.
 I created the methods which are very similar to `Sum` method but their functionality is different.
 Then I created Unvary operator abstract class as it is required.
 I established some methods like `SquareRoot` and `Factorial` methods as unary operations.
 Then I implemented all of these methods in the main class.
 With the help of only 1 interface, we can easily implement different operations.

+# Week07

+## Task1
+I simply used `try` and `catch` blocks to handle the exception and to ignore the error for the normal flow of the code.